New research questions the advice to cut back on eating animal-derived saturated fats to reduce artery-clogging cholesterol.

 Fats are not all created equal — and they are not all bad for you.
 Learn why you should embrace good fats in your quest for health. [tn3 origin=”album” ids=”556″ transitions=”default” responsive=”1″]

-Which oils are the most heart-healthy for baking, sautéing and making salad dressing?
-Our experts explain which oils to use, which to avoid, and offer other do’s and don’ts in this simple, easy-to-read chart you can hang in your kitchen.
+Which oils are heart-healthiest for baking, sautéing and salad dressing?
+Hang this chart in your kitchen to remind yourself which oils to use and when to use them.
+Learn which oils to avoid and discover other do’s and don’ts from our Heart & Vascular Institute dietitians.
 Download the Full Guide in Color